PARENTING TIME OR VISITATION, AND LEGAL DECISION-MAKING

 VISITATION and parenting time are the same thing.
 Arizona statutes use the term parenting time.

-EQUAL PARENTING TIME–There is not a presumption of equal parenting time in Arizona.
+EQUAL PARENTING TIME–There is not a presumption of equal parenting time in Arizona in child custody matters.
 The statutory requirement is: The court shall maximize the respective parenting time for mother and father, consistently with the child’s best interests and statutory exceptions.
 A.R.S.
 25-403.02B.

 Equal parenting time is much more common in Arizona under these statutes, in effect since January 1, 2013.
 A typical parenting order will be a 5-2-2-5 schedule or every other week.
 Prior to the change, primary caregiver was a statutory factor.
 With a primary caregiver factor, it was more common to see a mother who had been a stay-at-home mom be the primary custodial parent, also referred to as the primary residential parent, and have the father awarded parenting time every other weekend and one night a week, for example.
 The statute has effectively changed the normal practices of the courts.